Last Revised: June 7, 2019

 Cockroach Labs (CRL) is committed to the delivery of the highest quality software and services to our customers.
 Essential to that quality is a steadfast dedication to Security in all aspects of our business.
-Our basic Information Systems Policy (ISP) is based on ISO 27001:2013 augmented with controls and best practices from NIST, HITRUST, PCI-DSS and AICPA SOC 2.
+Our basic Information Systems Policy (ISP) is based on AICPA SOC 2.
 The purpose of this document is to highlight the processes and controls that CRL has in place to ensure protection and security of our customer data.
-Policies that are related to Managed CockroachDB (aka managed service offering or MSO) is specifically called out when relevant.
+Policies that are related to Managed CockroachDB is specifically called out when relevant.

-In this document, Managed Service Offering (aka MSO, aka Managed CockroachDB) refers to the cloud offering where CRL hosts and manages a customer’s CockroachDB clusters.
+In this document, Managed CockroachDB refers to the cloud offering where CRL hosts and manages a customer’s CockroachDB clusters.

 1. Customer Data Access and Management

-Each managed CockroachDB customer receives a single-tenant CockroachDB cluster which is spun up in a separate virtual private cloud (VPC) in a cloud provider’s account.
-The customer has the choice to choose Amazon Web Services (AWS) or Google Cloud Platform (GCP) as of February 2019.
+Each Managed CockroachDB customer receives a single-tenant CockroachDB cluster which is spun up in a separate virtual private cloud (VPC) in a cloud provider’s account.
+The customer has the option to choose Amazon Web Services (AWS) or Google Cloud Platform (GCP) as of February 2019.
 The separate VPCs are fully isolated to ensure that each customer’s cluster is separated from other customers.
-A limited number of CRL employees who require such access are provided access to these customer clusters, as specified in the contracts between CRL and customer.
+A limited number of CRL employees who require such access are provided access to these customer clusters, as specified in the contract between CRL and a customer.

 2. Encryption of Customer Data

-For customers running CockroachDB on-premises, take a look at our full list of security documentation here.
+For customers running CockroachDB on-premises, take a look at our full security documentation here.

 3. Security Controls Framework